A Vibrant Region with Opportunity for All

 Our Foundation

-Build, Enhance & Sustain the Community
+Build, Enhance & Sustain the Community in Which We Live

 For 70 years, we have grown and stewarded community resources to ensure greater capacity for future needs and unexpected challenges.
+On top of creating endowed funds and setting up planned charitable giving options, we've also created many scholarship and community grant opportunities.

 Our Mission